Young scores 37 as Hawks pound Bulls 124-104 in opener

 Looking for their first playoff berth since 2017, the Hawks signed Bogdan Bogdanovic, Danilo Gallinari, Rajon Rondo and Kris Dunn during free agency.
 Rondo and Dunn were held out on opening night, but Bogdanovic had 15 points and seven rebounds, and Gallinari scored 13.

 While the newcomers could give Atlanta a big lift, the dynamic Young remains the engine that drives the Hawks.
 He seemingly scored at will against the Bulls, going 10 for 12 from the field, 5 for 6 from 3-point range and 12 for 14 at the line.
-He also had seven assists and six rebounds.
+He also had seven assists and six rebounds in just 26 minutes.

+“The way we spaced, it opened up a lot of driving lanes and gaps to the rim for either shots at the rim or if they helped, we had shooters open,” Young said.

 Chicago cleaned out its front office and fired coach Jim Boylen after it went 22-43 last year during its third consecutive losing season.
 Donovan was hired in September, and it looks as if he has quite the job ahead of him.